KQKY

 KQKY (105.9 FM) is a radio station broadcasting a Top 40 (CHR) format.
 Licensed to Kearney, Nebraska, United States, the station serves the Grand Island-Kearney area.
-The station is currently owned by NRG Media and features syndicated programming, Liveline with Mason Kelter during weeknights, Rick Dees Weekly Top 40 and Sunday Night Slow Jams on weekends.
+The station is currently owned by NRG Media.
+Weekday programming includes Hits 106 Mornings, MidDays with Hammer, Reido on the Radio, The 5 O'Clock Traffic Jam, and overnights syndicated through Liveline with Mason Kelter.
+Weekend Programming includes Rick Dees Weekly Top 40, The Baka Boyz All Star Hit Mix, SunRise with Kevin Petersen, and Sunday Night Slow Jams on weekends.
 KQKY is a sister station to KGFW and KRNY.